Highlights from the Ratings and Financial Report for Cleveland-Cliffs Inc. (CLF)

 Credit Suisse gave a rating of “Outperform” to CLF, setting the target price at $24 in the report published on May 04th of the current year.

-During the last 5 trading sessions, CLF fell by -9.28%, which changed the moving average for the period of 200-days by +218.57% in comparison to the 20-day moving average, which settled at $20.95.
-In addition, Cleveland-Cliffs Inc. saw 43.34% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CLF rose by +4.59%, which changed the moving average for the period of 200-days by +239.74% in comparison to the 20-day moving average, which settled at $21.29.
+In addition, Cleveland-Cliffs Inc. saw 45.60% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading